jacksonhk/Market-Simulation/README.md

 1. snp parameters
 2. garch model with s&p parameters
 3. garch simulation
-4. garch simulation configuration with mu and sigma (multiplier)
+ a. garch simulation configuration with mu and sigma (multiplier)
+ b.
+Abstraction of multi-paths as function (instead of for loop)

 Next steps:
 1. Better plot: time steps -> year
-2. Abstraction of multi-paths as function (instead of for loop)
-3. Create ways to output the n price paths for trading strategies evaluation
+2. Create ways to output the n price paths for trading strategies evaluation